ffissore/pipes/README.md

 # Pipes
 Pipes is an easy way to parallelize long running pieces of code that produce objects that other long running pieces of code will use as input.

-For esample, think about a web crawler, a parsing logic and a service layer.
+For example, think about a web crawler, a parsing logic and a service layer.
 What you do at the beginning is a repetition of these three steps: crawl, parse, save, for each URL you have to crawl.
 You soon understand you are wasting time: you are using just one core of your quad-core server.
 These steps can run independently: the crawler will crawl and feed the parsing logic ASAP; the parsing logic, as new web pages can be parsed, will produce objects for the service layer.

 ## What's in the name